 The program awarded grants to 511 communities in the 2022 fiscal year, for a total of $800 million in grant awards.
 In FY23, the program is expected to award an estimated 400 grants, with $1.1 billion available in funding and a ceiling of $10-25 million for each award.
 These estimated limits depend on the type of grant application and the entity applying, such as tribal governments or subdivisions of States.

 Eligible applicants for the SS4A Grant Program include:

 - Federally recognized Native American tribal governments

 - County governments

 - City or township governments

-Two types of grants are awarded through this program: Action Plan Grants and Implementation Grants.
-Action Plan grants fund the development of Action Plans — comprehensive plans outlining how roadway safety will improve.
-Action Plan grants can also be used for supplemental activities that support the development of Action Plans, such as collecting and analyzing data.
+Two types of grants are awarded through this program: 1) Planning and Demonstration Grants and 2) Implementation Grants.
+Planning and Demonstration Grants fund the development of Action Plans: comprehensive plans outlining how roadway safety will improve.
+Planning and Demonstration Grants can also be used for supplemental activities that support the development of Action Plans, such as collecting and analyzing data.